masroore/pg_simple/README.rst

         _db.execute('Some SQL statement')
         _db.commit()

-The above transaction will automatically be rolled back should something go awry.
+The above transaction will be rolled back automatically should something goes awry.